 The natural sweetness of the watermelon means there’s no need to add any sugar to this salad recipe.
 Tossing fresh watermelon and feta in a tangy dressing with crisp veggies and herbs, creates a salad that’s so delicious you’ll forget it’s good for you too!

 - Watermelon – Seedless is best.
-Use this guide on how to cut a watermelon!

 - Cucumbers – We used baby cucumbers but English cucumbers are a great seedless choice too.